More and more research shows that polyphenols in extra virgin olive oil can provide health benefits to all the family, including children.

 Morocco Gold’s 2021 Harvest, now available to purchase online, is more jam packed full of these wonderful polyphenol superpowers than ever before which means even more reason to consider incorporating the best extra virgin olive oil into your diet.
+This year, our Extra Virgin Olive Oil has a low acidity of 0.2% and the highest ever levels of polyphenols seen in our high-quality oil to date.

 And we all know that encouraging our children to eat their vegetables is not always as straightforward as we would like so why not try drizzling some Morocco Gold on their ice cream?
 It’s bound to go down a treat and tastes delicious!